christian-ormachea/christian-ormachea/README.md

   </tr>
 </table>

 👋 Hi, I’m @christian-ormachea.
-I am a 23 years old argentinian 🇦🇷 Front-End Developer, currently studying Computer Science on the Universidad Nacional de Quilmes!
+I am a 23 years old argentinian 🇦🇷 Front-End Developer, currently studying Computer Science on the Universidad Tecnologica Nacional!
-👀 I’m interested JavaScript, React and the Front-End Development in general, I am an enthusiast of the Linux operating system because I have been using it for more than 3 years
+👀 I’m interested C#, im currently learning it and creating new apps everyday, you can see it with my repositories! and also im a Linux enthusiast too, i have been using it since 2022.
-🌱 I’m currently learning React/React Native and strengthening my skills to get a job as a developer/because im an enthusiast too 😁
+🌱 I’m currently learning C# and strengthening my skills to get a job as a developer.
 💞️ I’m looking to collaborate on various open source projects in the linux community, my dream is to be an active contributor on the open source community
 📫 You can contact me via Instagram/LinkedIn or here, in my GitHub! 😀